 Dehydration may develop because of very low cabin humidity.
 It can be avoided with adequate fluid intake and alcohol avoidance.
 Contact lens wearers and people with dry eyes should instill artificial tears frequently to avoid corneal irritation resulting from low cabin humidity.

-Motion sickness is often triggered by turbulence and vibration and is made worse by warmth, anxiety, hunger, or overeating (see Motion Sickness).
+Motion sickness is often triggered by turbulence and vibration and is made worse by warmth, anxiety, hunger, or overeating (see also Motion Sickness).
 Symptoms may include nausea, vomiting, sweating, and vertigo.

 Motion sickness can be minimized before and during travel by moderating intake of food, fluids, and alcohol.
 Fixing the eyes on a stationary object or on the horizon can help, as can lying down and keeping the eyes closed.
 Other measures include choosing a seat where motion is felt least (eg, in the center of an airplane, over the wing), refraining from reading, and using an air vent.
 A scopolamine patch or an OTC or prescription antihistamine is often useful, especially if taken before travel.
 However, these drugs can cause drowsiness, dry mouth, confusion, falls, and other problems in the elderly.